 Our default position, as a College, is that we want all students to complete their studies successfully and achieve their potential.
 There are occasions, however, when physical or mental health issues are so complex or so significant that this is not possible.
-Clearly each student needs to be considered on a case by case basis and the College needs to ensure it is fully aware of all the medical evidence and the wishes of the student and the parents or carers.
-Ideally, a clear consensus would always emerge about the best way forwards, but this will not always be the case.
+Clearly each student needs to be considered on a case-by-case basis and the College needs to ensure it is fully aware of all the medical evidence and the wishes of the student and the parents or carers.
+Ideally, a clear consensus would always emerge about the best way forward, but this will not always be the case.
 There will be occasions where the College believes that it has exhausted the support options available, it has made reasonable adjustments in all aspects of College life, but the student is unable to maintain their fitness to study.
 These situations impact negatively both on the student, since their welfare is at risk, and on the College, since there is an excessive demand on resources.

-For the student, who has struggled to maintain their academic progress against the odds and for whom trying to keep the structure of College life going has been so far a positive factor in their rehabilitation, there comes a tipping point at which trying to catch up after a lengthy absence with deadlines long gone is actually more stressful and therefore more of a negative impact on their health than withdrawing from studies.
-The time required to work with individual students to catch up on missed work, liaising remotely via email and Moodle for absent students and arranging meetings and support for students is a finite resource and cannot unreasonably impact on the learning of other students at the College.
-If the College reaches a decision, after consultation with the student, parents / guardians and medical professionals, that a student should withdraw then this will be actioned.
+For a student who struggles to maintain their academic progress against the odds keeping the structure of College life going can be a positive factor in their rehabilitation.
+However, there comes a tipping point where long-missed deadlines is actually more stressful and therefore more of a negative impact on their health than withdrawing from studies.

+If the College reaches a decision, after consultation with the student, parents / guardians, and medical professionals, that a student should withdraw then this will be actioned.
 In these situations, we would always assure students and their parents or carers that the best interests of the individual student and their welfare are at the centre of decisions.
-Where there is no consensus that withdrawal is the most appropriate outcome, then the stages below will be followed:
+Where there is no consensus that withdrawal is the most appropriate outcome, then the stages below will be followed.

-Level 1 tutor Intervention Health and welfare.
-Tutor meets with the student to put together a Health Study Support plan.
+Level 1 SPT Intervention Health and welfare.
+SPT meets with the student to put together a Health Study Support plan.
 Parents/guardians are notified.
 Info of support plan is sent home outlining what was discussed in the meeting, concerns and targets.
-The situation is reviewed 2 weeks later;
+The situation is reviewed.

-Level 2 Student Support manager intervention Health and welfare.
-Student support manager meets with the student and parent/ guardian to review initial support plan and include new interventions if the current ones are not meeting the student's needs.
+Level 2 Student Support manager Intervention Health and welfare.
+Student support manager and Lead Skills and Progression Teacher meets with the student and parent/ guardian to review initial support plan and include new interventions if the current ones are not meeting the student's needs.
 Info of support plan is sent home outlining what was discussed in the meeting, concerns and targets.
-The situation is reviewed 2 weeks later;
+The situation is reviewed.

-Level 3 Senior Leadership intervention Health and welfare.
-A case conference reviews the situation and provides guidance to the Director of Student Support Services, who will adjudicate on the feasibility of the students continued place at college.
+Level 3 Senior Leadership Intervention Health and welfare.
+A case conference reviews the situation and provides guidance to the Assistant Principal of Student Support Services, who will adjudicate on the feasibility of the students continued place at college.
 The student will then be notified of the decision.

 NB.
+A student can start on any of the levels above, depending on the severity of support needed.
 It is crucial to recognise that, on occasions, the College is advised, by medical specialists, that it is unsafe for students to attend.
-This advice will always supersede

-College policy and the student will not be able to attend until we are notified of their fitness to do so by the relevant authority.
+This advice will always supersede College policy and the student will not be able to attend until we are notified of their fitness to do so by the relevant authority.